Particle production by a relativistic semitransparent mirror of finite size and thickness

 \section{Conclusion}

 In this paper, we studied the particle production by a relativistic semitransparent mirror of arbitrary potential $V$ in (1+3)D flat spacetime.
-In particular, we apply the derived spectrum formula to the case of a square mirror of finite side width $L$ with transverse area $A=L^2$.
-We have also explicitly examined the diffraction phenomenon in the case of a static mirror and compared it to the conventional scalar diffraction theory.
+In particular, we apply the derived spectrum formula to the case of a square mirror of finite transverse area $A=L\times L$ with or without longitudinal thickness.

-The particle spectrum formula \eqref{beta finite plane} is applied to two specific trajectories.
-One is the analog gravitational collapse trajectory \eqref{trajectory 1} that models the formation of a black hole from a collapsing null shell in (1+3)D curved spacetime, and the other is the Chen-Mourou trajectory \eqref{trajectory 2}, which is proposed to be realizable in future experiment, that has a similar late-time behavior as Eq.~\eqref{trajectory 1}.
+The particle spectrum formula is applied to two specific trajectories.
+One is the analog gravitational collapse trajectory \eqref{trajectory 1} that models the formation of a black hole from a collapsing null shell in (1+3)D curved spacetime, and the other is the Chen-Mourou trajectory \eqref{trajectory 2}, which is proposed to be realizable in future experiment, that has a similar late time behavior as Eq.~\eqref{trajectory 1}.

-The angular spectrum and frequency spectrum in the parameter regime where the Hawking radiation analog can be made are studied in this paper and they are plotted in Figs.~\ref{fig:figure4}$-$\ref{fig:9}.
-The finite-size effect on the spectra are also clearly distinguished in these figures.
-Although our derivation in the main text is for a semitransparent mirror, the form factor due to the finite-size effect should be valid for mirrors of arbitrary reflectivity and motion since the form factor is independent of $\alpha$ and $Z(t)$.
+The frequency and angular spectra in the parameter regime where the Hawking radiation analog can be made are studied in this paper and they are plotted in Figs.~\ref{freqangular}$-$\ref{freq}.
+The finite-size effects on the spectra are also clearly distinguished in these figures.
+Specifically, finite transverse size leads to diffraction, while nontrivial longitudinal thickness leads to enhancement of particle production.
+While our discussion in the main text is devoted to a semitransparent mirror, the form factors should be valid for mirrors of arbitrary reflectivity and motion since the form factors are independent of $\alpha$ and $Z(t)$.

-Having developed the basic theoretical framework of particle production by a relativistic semitransparent plane mirror of finite-size and zero thickness in (1+3)D and realized how the finite-size effect emerges or deforms the particle spectrum, further refinements toward a more realistic mirror potential $V$ such as finite-thickness effect or transient effect by switching on/off the mirror-field interaction can be pursued.
+Most importantly, we considered an experimental design, which is planned for future experiments, for which we obtained an encouraging estimation of the produced analog Hawking particles of roughly $3000$ events for a 20-day detection.